bbauska/Anti-Project2025/anti.md

 tax-deferred retirement account contributions should count toward the limitation, whether offered to specific employees or whether the costs relate to a shared benefit like building gym facilities for employees.”
-[Department of the Treasury, Project 2025, accessed 6/24/24] ●
-Project 2025: “Only a percentage of Health Savings Accounts (HSA) contributions (which are not taxed upon withdrawal) should count toward the limitation.”
+[Department of the Treasury, Project 2025, accessed 6/24/24] ● Project 2025: “Only a percentage of Health Savings Accounts (HSA) contributions (which are not taxed upon withdrawal) should count toward the limitation.”
 [Department of the Treasury, Project 2025, accessed 6/24/24]
-●
-Project 2025: “The limitation on benefit deductions should not be indexed to increase with inflation.”
-[Department of the Treasury, Project 2025, accessed 6/24/24] ●
-Project 2025: “Employers should also be denied deductions for health insurance and other benefits provided to employee dependents if the dependents are aged 23 or older.”
+● Project 2025: “The limitation on benefit deductions should not be indexed to increase with inflation.”
+[Department of the Treasury, Project 2025, accessed 6/24/24] ● Project 2025: “Employers should also be denied deductions for health insurance and other benefits provided to employee dependents if the dependents are aged 23 or older.”
-[Department of the Treasury, Project 2025, accessed 6/24/24] IRS
+[Department of the Treasury, Project 2025, accessed 6/24/24]

+<h3>IRS</h3>
 Project 2025 opposed the measure that requires banks to file a revised Form 1099-K if they receive more than $600.
 “The Biden Administration has also sought to make the tax system’s administrative burden much worse in other ways.
 For example, it has proposed creating a comprehensive